Cloud vs Server: Learn the Key Differences and Benefits

 Flexible Cloud Deployment Models with Parallels RAS

-Parallels® Remote Application Server (RAS) helps deploy your virtual applications and desktops anywhere, including your premises, the public cloud, your own hybrid cloud, and even hyperconverged infrastructures.
+Parallels® Remote Application Server (RAS) helps deploy your virtual applications and virtual desktops anywhere, including your premises, the public cloud, your own hybrid cloud, and even hyperconverged infrastructures.

 Parallels RAS offers multi-cloud support with Amazon Web Services (AWS), Azure, and Google Cloud Platform (GCP), among other service providers.
 Cloud deployment models that utilize a mixture of Remote Desktop Session Hosts (RDSHs), hypervisors, and virtual desktop infrastructure (VDI) are also supported.
 Parallels RAS comes with a single console that helps with load balancing and scaling your applications and desktops.
 It also offers cloud management support via representational state transfer application programming interface (REST API) and PowerShell.